 As you probably know, sleeping on your back, without a pillow, is the healthiest sleeping posture.

 Only a few people find this sleeping posture comfortable.

-Most of us like to sleep on our stomach, or on our side, and some of us love to curl up on our side with our knees bent towards our stomach.
+Most of us like to sleep on our stomachs, or on our sides, and some of us love to curl up on our sides with our knees bent toward our stomachs.

 (Here are the best sleeping positions for lower back pain)

 All of these positions cause our spine to get out of alignment, and our muscles stretched or shortened for too long (while producing lactic acid as if we were working out).